 There is one thing my mom made from scratch growing up, that was banana bread.
 Everything else pretty much came out of a box but I do agree that you can’t really find a great store bought banana bread, you really have to make it yourself for perfection.
-Now that I have an Instant Pot I have been baking in it here and there and today made this easy tropical pressure cooker banana bread that I had for breakfast, and then again for dessert that day. 😉 One of our favorite Instant Pot recipes. (originally published 2/18)
+Now that I have an Instant Pot I have been baking in it here and there and today made this easy tropical pressure cooker banana bread that I had for breakfast, and then again for dessert that day. 😉 One of our favorite Instant Pot recipes. (originally published 2/18, affiliate links present)

 We added them years ago when we made these coconut banana bread mini muffins so I thought I’d figure out how to tweak that recipe to make it in my pressure cooker and it was really delicious.